Permian Basin DUC Wells edges higher to 824 wells

 }Permian Basin DUC Wells FAQs

-As of Apr 2024, the Permian Basin had 893 DUC (Drilled but Uncompleted) wells per the EIA Drilling Productivity Report.
-This basin is no longer updated in the EIA STEO DPR, so Apr 2024 is the final published figure.
+As of Jul 2026, the Permian Basin had 824 DUC (Drilled but Uncompleted) wells per the EIA Drilling Productivity Report (STEO Table 10a), which EIA updates monthly.

 The Permian Basin is primarily an oil-producing region.
 America's most prolific oil basin, spanning West Texas and Southeast New Mexico.
 Includes the Midland and Delaware sub-basins.